AnikaKofodPetersen/Afili/README.md

 #### No hits
 If the complete genomes of the specified genus does not have any hits, a custom database can be made [see "Manual database alterations].
-Else, the thresholds can be manipulated, such as lowering the amount of genes needed to be a match (--genes) or change the precent identity threshold used by BLAST (-i).
+Else, the thresholds can be manipulated, such as lowering the amount of genes needed to be a match (--genes) or change the percent identity threshold used by BLAST (-i).

 #### Why do i get fewer hits with more phages?
 If you analyze multiple phages in one go, all hit-thresholds are calculated based on the average of your fasta-files.